Learning how to make beeswax candles gives you a fun new skill and control over the ingredients. Use these, give them

 These handmade candles make the perfect gift.
 Screw lids on the jars, tie ribbons around them, and share with friends and family!

 Tips on Cleanup

 When working with beeswax, keep in mind that it will harden when cooled.
 I use tools like wooden skewers so I can throw them away when done.
 Consider using tools that can get beeswax on them without causing a problem (like disposable chopsticks or old pencils).
-When your candles are poured and your glass measuring cup is still warm, it’s best to wipe it out with a paper towel or an old piece of fabric that can be thrown out.
+When you pour your candles while your glass measuring cup is still warm, it’s best to wipe it out with a paper towel or an old piece of fabric that you can throw out.
 Get as much beeswax off as you can before washing it in hot soapy water.

 Do you know how to make beeswax candles?
 Did you know how beneficial beeswax candles are?